Blastra/ToMC/README.md

 Tools of Mass Creation is a game on the Blender game engine.
 Reshape the forms you create.
 Build worlds with these forms.
 Connect the worlds.

-The networking should work on your machine out of the box.
+The networking should work on your machines out of the box.
 If you wish to test it with a friend, head inside the .blend into the GlobalDictIni.py text file and change the variable gD['ServerIP'] to the host machine IP address.

+Firewalls may prevent the UDP messages of clients from getting through to the server.

 Create a server through the menu presented at game start.

 Create cubes by pressing U
 Save the world by pressing J
-Load the world by pressing L
+Load the world by pressing F8

-Currently only presence of the correct objects works properly, they still need to be moved to their respective locations and load the correct mesh deformations.

-The cubes should be modifiable by moving your mouse over them
+Change the spawn object to cylinder by pressing T

+Spatial and mesh deformation data synchronization are functional for nonplayer objects.

+Altering meshes is done by mouseovering on the cubes or cylinders.

 Launch another instance of the game and press "join" to connect to the server.